koji-project/koji/docs/source/writing_koji_code.rst

 ==========

 Koji comes with a small test suite, that you should always run when making changes to the code.
-To do so, just enter ``make test`` into your terminal.
+To do so, just run ``make test`` in your terminal.

-You will need to install following packages to actually run the tests.
+You will need to install the following packages to actually run the tests.

  * ``findutils``
  * ``postgresql-python``